drhsqlite/fossil-mirror/www/grep.md

 Note in partcicular that there is no equivalent of `grep -R`, either implicitly or explicitly.
 Fossil `grep` currently accepts only a single input file name.
-You cannot give it a list of file names, and you cannot give it a a directory name for Fossil to expand to the set of all files under that directory.
+You cannot give it a list of file names, and you cannot give it a directory name for Fossil to expand to the set of all files under that directory.

 Patches to remove those limitations will be thoughtfully considered.